tudocomp/tudocomp/docs/Documentation.md

 ## The framework's file structure

-*tudocomp*'s root directory structure looks as follows:
+*tudocomp*'s root directory structure follows that of a typical C++ project.

-* `cmakemodules` contains CMake build modules.
-* `docs` contains this documentation's Markdown source as well as the Doxygen configuration.
-* `etc` contains miscellaneous internal configurations and scripts.
-* `include` contains the framework's C++ headers.
-* `src` contains the framework's C++ sources.
-* `test` contains the unit tests (*Google Test*).
-* `www` contains web related sources, like the charter web application.
+The `include` directory contains the framework's C++ headers, `src` contains the C++ sources.
+The unit tests (*Google Test*) are located in `test`.
+The remaining directories help structure the project further, but they are not needed for this tutorial.

 Note that *tudocomp* is concepted as a header-only library.
 While the driver application and the `malloc_count` module need to be implemented in C++ source files, all compression and coding algorithm implementations come in the form of templated classes with inlined functions in the `include` tree.

 This is a design decision that allows for the compiler to do heavy code